LukeMathWalker/LukeMathWalker/README.md

 ### Open Source 🦀
 I am primarily active in the Rust ecosystem.
-Currently, my main focus is [Pavex](https://github.com/LukeMathWalker/pavex), a new breed of Rust web framework.
+My main focus currently is [Pavex](https://github.com/LukeMathWalker/pavex), a new breed of Rust web framework.
 You can learn more about it on [pavex.dev](pavex.dev).

 My portfolio of contributions is varied: